 By Lady Raven, HPS

 This path was designed as a Blended Tradition.
 This means that it is open enough to allow members to Participate in other paths and lineages of study.
-One of my Teachers, Robbie Warren, once explained the merging of Traditions so beautifully, and it moved me so, that I decided to incorporate that within this path.
+One of my Teachers, Robbie Warren, once explained the merging of Traditions so beautifully, and it moved me so that I decided to incorporate that within this path.
 She explained that Spirituality for each of us is like a Trident.
-You have the central path you walk, and then there are 2 supplemental paths on either side that come together to provide wholeness and an opportunity for growth.
-My Trident has a strong center in witchcraft, and my supporting paths are shamanism and Haitian Voudou.
-I invite you to explore your own trident and see what your blended path looks like!
+You have the central path you walk, and then there are two supplemental paths on either side that come together to provide wholeness and an opportunity for growth.
+My Trident has a strong center on witchcraft, and my supporting paths are shamanism and Haitian Voudou.
+I invite you to explore your trident and see what your blended path looks like!

-Our outer court participation has 2 levels:
+Our outer court participation has two levels:

 Once you are accepted as a dedicant, you will be required to attend all Coven Sabbats for at least a year.
 The dedicant period can be extended if you miss any Sabbat Ceremonies.
 You are also required to participate in monthly coven meetings where we discuss our current path and current work.
-During your dedicant year, you must establish a strong ancestor practice, as well as understanding your own personal energy and how that comes into place within your spiritual practice.I
+During your dedicant year, you must establish a strong ancestor practice and understand your energy and how that comes into place within your spiritual practice.

 Our Inner Court Participation has 4 Levels

-- Seeker – Once you receive your first initiation you will be a seeker and you should have attained some mastery over your own personal energy.
-This name is also descriptive, as during this phase of your training, you will be seeking your spiritual helper team.
+- Seeker – Once you receive your first initiation, you will be a seeker, and you should have attained some mastery over your personal energy.
+This name is also descriptive, as, during this phase of your training, you will be seeking your spiritual helper team.
 We always work in relationships with Spirits in our team.
-Your ancestors will help us and you decide when you are ready to move into the next phase of your training.
-As a seeker you will be able to choose your witchcraft name.
+Your ancestors will help you, and you decide when you are ready to move into the next training phase.
+As a seeker, you will be able to choose your witchcraft name.

-- Practitioner – Once you receive your Practitioner initiation you will be eligible to work on your Wyld Path Practitioner Certification if you so wish.
+- Practitioner – Once you receive your Practitioner initiation, you will be eligible to work on your Wyld Path Practitioner Certification if you so wish.
 This name is also descriptive as you will spend your Practitioner year putting into practice the relationships you formed with your Spirit Helper team.
-Your Spirit Helpers will help us and you decide when you are ready to move into the next phase of your training.
+Your Spirit Helpers will help us, and you decide when you are ready to move into the next phase of your training.

-- Eldership – Once you receive your Eldership you will be eligible to work on your Wyld Path Teacher Certification if you so wish.
+- Eldership – Once you receive your Eldership, you will be eligible to work on your Wyld Path Teacher Certification if you so wish.
 Eldership represents someone who has mastered all aspects of their work through all levels until this one.
-Their mastery allows them to teach and to mentor others if so desired.
+Their mastery allows them to teach and mentor others if so desired.
 Your ancestors and Spirit Helpers will help us and you to decide when you are ready to move into this next phase of your journey.